nitzanpap/auto-tab-groups/docs/UI-Improvements-and-Persistent-Colors.md

 #### Service Layer (`TabGroupService.js`)

 - **Group Creation**: When creating new groups, check for saved colors and apply them
-- **Generate New Colors**: Save new random colors to persistent storage
+- **Generate New Colors**: Save new random colors to persistent storage, but **preserve custom rule colors**
+- **Custom Rule Protection**: Groups matching custom rules with defined colors are skipped during random color generation
 - **Color Restoration**: New `restoreSavedColors()` method to restore colors on startup
 - **Background Integration**: Automatically restore colors when extension starts